tonethar/IGME-230-GDD-2017-Fall/notes/web-apps-2.md

 1. What happens when you try to change the value of a previously declared *constant value*?
 1. What are the 5 built-in JavaScript "primitive" data types?
 1. What kinds of values can a `Number` type hold?
 (Google it)
 1. True or False.
-JavaScript variables DO NOT have types, JavaScript values DO have types.
+JavaScript *variables* DO NOT have types, but JavaScript *values* DO have types.
+1. Give an example of *boxing* in JavaScript.
-1. Which of the following examples will evaluate to `true` in a boolean context?
+1. Which of the following examples will evaluate to `true` in a boolean context (ex. inside an `if` statement)?
+(Try them out in the browser if you are not sure)
     1. `undefined`, `null`, `false`, `0`, `""`, `''`
     1. `0.0`
     1. `"undefined"`, `"null"`